- Search The Registry

 Adelaide Smith was born to an elite family in Freetown, British Sierra Leone. to a mixed-race father (William Smith Jr, of English and royal Fanti parentage) from the Gold Coast and a Creole mother, Anne Spilsbury, of English, Jamaican Maroon, and Sierra Leone Liberated African ancestry.
 She was the second youngest of her parents' seven children.
 She and her sisters grew up mostly in England, where her father had retired in 1872 with his family.

 While in England, she married J. E. Casely Hayford.
 Their marriage may have given her a deeper insight into African culture and influenced her transformation into a cultural nationalist.
-In 1905, during one of her speeches, she emphasized the important role that Black African women could play in social and political development, two years later, she returned to the Gold Coast (now Ghana).
+In 1905, during one of her speeches, she emphasized the important role Black African women could play in social and political development; two years later, she returned to the Gold Coast (now Ghana).
 In 1914, her marriage failed, and she returned to Sierra Leone.
 Casely-Hayford was committed to public service and worked to improve the conditions of Black men and women.
 As a pioneer of women's education in Sierra Leone, she played a key role in popularizing Pan-Africanist and feminist politics during the early 20th century.

 She established Girl's Vocational and Training School for girls in 1923 in Freetown.
 Its purpose was to instill cultural and racial pride during the colonial years under British rule.
-Promoting the preservation of Sierra Leone national identity and cultural heritage, in 1925 she created an impression as she wore a traditional African costume to attend a reception in honor of the Prince of Wales.
+Promoting the preservation of Sierra Leone's national identity and cultural heritage, in 1925, she created an impression as she wore a traditional African costume to attend a reception in honor of the Prince of Wales.
 She spent her later years writing her memoirs and short stories.
-Her short story "Mista Courifer" was featured in Langston Hughes' African Treasury: Articles, Essays, Stories, Poems (1960), a collection of short works by African writers, published in the United States.
+Her short story "Mista Courifer" was featured in Langston Hughes' African Treasury: Articles, Essays, Stories, Poems (1960), a collection of short works by African writers published in the United States.